graveja0/health-care-markets/README.md

 travel farther.
 At relatively low distances (e.g., within a few miles of difference) there is a positive relationship between distance traveled at market share.
-But then, at larger distances between the ZIP and the hosptial, this relationship attenuates and then becomes negative.
+But then, at larger distances between the ZIP and the hospital, this relationship attenuates and then becomes negative.
 So more people from the same ZIP may be willing to travel farther–but not too far–to get to “better” hospitals.
-We can explore whether these longer-distance hosptials are of higher quality at some point later.
+We can explore whether these longer-distance hospitals are of higher quality at some point later.

 ![](figs/01_check-endogeneity-distance.png)

 ## Market Concentration Over Time

-The file [R/animate-hosptial-hhi.R](R/animate-hospital-hhi.R) reads in the panel data set for HHI measures bassed on ZIP hospital flows aggregated to commuting zone and animates the change in HHI for each commuting zone since 2010.
+The file [R/animate-hospital-hhi.R](R/animate-hospital-hhi.R) reads in the panel data set for HHI measures bassed on ZIP hospital flows aggregated to commuting zone and animates the change in HHI for each commuting zone since 2010.
 Note that in principle earlier years could be